Complete Guide on website development life cycle

 Technical Requirements:

-Will it need e-commerce, a custom database, or 3rd party integrations?
-Identifying those needs early helps choose the right tech stack.
-It ensures the website is secure, optimized, and easy to maintain.
+Understanding the technical requirements of the project is crucial for selecting the right systems, tools, and technologies.
+Will the website need a content management system like WordPress?
+Does it require e-commerce, a custom database, or third-party integrations?
+Identifying these needs early helps in choosing the appropriate tech stack, ensuring the website is secure, optimized, and easy to maintain.

 Recommend to Read:14 Common Mistakes in Plugin Development with solutions